 Which contract serves me?

 Most contracts are for periods between 12 and 24 months.
 It is essential to ensure that you are happy with a deal before you sign, you have to clearly understand their terms and conditions on price hikes and cancellation of the contract.
-Some suppliers hike prices according to the announced RPI inflation rate; this shows the percentage price rise for the last 12 months.
+Some suppliers hike prices according to the announced RPI inflation rate; this shows the percentage price rise (calculate percentage) for the last 12 months.

 Therefore, check for the following;